casouri/vundo/README.txt

 quit with q or C-g, the changes made by vundo are rolled back.
 You can set ‘vundo-roll-back-on-quit’ to nil to disable rolling back.

+You might see some green nodes in the tree, those are the buffer states that have been saved to disk; the last saved node is emphasized in bold.
+You can type "l" to jump to the last saved node.

 Note: vundo.el requires Emacs 28.

 Customizable faces: